 Jan.
-30 marks the 10-year anniversary of Taken, the film that took Liam Neeson from working in the theater and fronting Schindler's List to becoming Hollywood's go-to action star.
-Ever since, the 66-year-old actor has been busy killing bad guys on almost every possible vehicle, fighting wolves, and constantly saving his children.
-And just as Taken turns 10, Neeson's Cold Pursuit is set to be released on Feb.
-8, making it the perfect time to rank the films from his last action-packed decade.
+30 marks the 12-year anniversary of Taken, the film that took Liam Neeson from working in the theater and fronting Schindler's List to becoming Hollywood's go-to action star.
+Ever since, the 68-year-old actor has been busy killing bad guys on almost every possible vehicle, fighting wolves, and constantly saving his children.
+And just as Taken celebrates an anniversary, Neeson's latest, The Marksman, is now in theaters, making it the perfect time to rank the films from his last action-packed decade.
 Let's call it the pursuit of ranking Liam Neeson's action movies.
 And, yes, they are in a very particular order.

 Technically, this was Neeson's first post-Taken action film, but this can't truly be classified as a Neeson flick.
 And despite the gravitas of Neeson and his character Zeus, he's barely in it, which might explain why it ended up being such a disappointment.